StreetScout

 Where is Swan Bay (Vic.)?

-Swan Bay (Vic.) is a suburb of Victoria, Australia.
+Swan Bay (Vic.) is a suburb of Victoria, Australia, in the Greater Geelong local government area.

 What is the population of Swan Bay (Vic.)?